Restless reachability problems in temporal graphs: Introduction

-{\bf Example 1.} We can model the problem of estimating infections in an epidemic outbreak as a \restlessreach problem.
-We associate each vertex in the graph to a person and each temporal edge to a social interaction between two persons at a specific timestamp.
-The \emph{resting time} of a vertex can be viewed as time until which the virus/disease can propagate from that vertex.
-After exceeding the resting time, we assume that the virus/disease becomes inactive at the vertex and/or stops propagating.
-Given the source of an infection, we would like to find out the set of people who may also be infected with the disease.
-Additionally, epidemiologists would be interested in a tool that allows them to evaluate different immunization strategies, such as, computing efficiently the spread of the disease when a selected subset of the population has been immunized to the disease, e.g., vaccinated or quarantined.
+Restless connectivity problems (\ie, restless walks and restless paths) have been extensively studied for estimating infections in an epidemic outbreak~\cite{casteigts2021finding,himmel2019efficient}.
+Here, each vertex in the graph associates to a person and each temporal edge to a social interaction between two persons at a specific timestamp.
+The resting time of a vertex is viewed as the time until which the virus/disease can propagate from that vertex---after exceeding the resting time, the virus/disease becomes inactive and stops propagating---in particular, the resting time of a vertex captures the recovery state of susceptible-infected-recovered (SIR) model of disease propagation~\cite{kermack1927contribution}.
+Given the source of an infection, we want to find the set of people who may also be infected with the disease.
+Additionally, epidemiologists would be interested in a tool that allows them to evaluate different immunization strategies, such as, computing efficiently the spread of the disease when a selected subset of the population has been immunized to the disease, \eg, vaccinated or quarantined.
+Beyond epidemiology, restless reachability has applications in finding signaling pathways in brain networks and tour recommendations.
+See Appendix~\ref{app:motivation} for further motivation.